Do You Know Where Your Electricity Is Being Used?

 Intermediate: Whole-House Power Monitors

-This approach takes a broader look at your home's energy use.
+The whole-house energy monitoring system takes a broader look at your home's energy use.

 Advanced: Smart Homes